Shelta: Grammar

 There is not as much importance put on gender in Shelta as in Irish.
-Plurals are shown with the English suffix /-s/ or /-i/, such as gloꭕ for 'man' becomes gloꭕi for 'men'.
+Plurals are shown with the English suffix /-s/ or /-i/, such as gloχ for 'man' becomes gloχi for 'men'.

 Phonology

 Shelta has 27 consonants and 6 phonemic vowels.

-Many words are complex by incorporating numerous consonants within, as in the word skraꭕo for 'tree, bush' with the consonant /ꭕ/ being a hissing sound that is held in the back of the throat, and is held longer than other consonants.
+Many words are complex by incorporating numerous consonants within, as in the word skraχo for 'tree, bush' with the consonant //χ// being a hissing sound that is held in the back of the throat, and is held longer than other consonants.